neuromorphicsystems/WaggleNet/README.md

 Repository for paper "WaggleNet" including the code and the dataset for reproducibility

-See table below to inspect and access dataset and ground truth:
+See table below to inspect and access waggle videos and ground truth: